Peritoneal dialysis (PD) is a form of dialysis done at home either by the patient or, in some cases, with the assistance of care giver.

 The catheter will need a few weeks to heal before the individual is trained on doing their own peritoneal dialysis treatments.

 Individuals are taught how to keep their catheter site clean and monitor it for any sign of infection.
 Keeping the site clean is important and will reduce the chance of infection.
 If you have concerns or questions about your catheter site, always ask the health-care team.

 Eating & Drinking

-Every person has different needs and restrictions when it comes to foods and liquids.
-The renal dietitian will customize a special diet just for the patient.
+PD can offer a bit of flexibility when it comes to food intake particularly when it comes to potassium.
+Every person on dialysis has different needs and restrictions so talk to your renal dietitian who will customize a special diet for you.
 Always talk to the dietitian if there are concerns about nutritional needs.
 Visit the Nutrition & Peritoneal Dialysis section by clicking the button below.